How to Grow and Care for Dumb Cane

 Disease

 While it isn’t common, it’s not impossible for your dumb cane to fall ill with a fungal or bacterial infection.
-Here are two common ones to watch out for.
+Here are two common ones to watch out for:

 Anthracnose

 Anthracnose is caused by the fungus Colletotrichum gloeosporioides.
-When it attacks, it causes circular tan or brown spots with yellow margins to form on the foliage.
+It causes circular tan or brown spots with yellow margins to form on the foliage.
+Spots may appear water soaked or dry.

 A close up vertical image of a houseplant suffering from the fungal infection anthracnose showing the dying leaf tissue.